 Build the backlog

 - At the start of the meeting create the topic backlog.
 Give participants 5–10 minutes time to think about the topics they would like to discuss during the meeting or workshop.
 A topic could be something they want to present, discuss, have a decision on, simply want to share, or maybe have somebody else share, i.e., “I’d like to have an update from Jim about his project” or “Marc, I heard you developed a cool new methodology to run workshops, I’d like you to tell us about it”.

-- Have them put each topic on a seperate sticky note.
+- Have them put each topic on a separate sticky note.

 - Label an agree on a wall or whiteboard “Backlog”.

-- Have participants present their topics, ask them give a word or two of explanations if it’s not clear.
-It might also be worth asking about the objective of the topic: is if simply to inform others, discuss, develop something, make a decision, …
+- Have participants present their topics, ask them to give a word or two of explanations if it’s not clear.
+It might also be worth asking about the objective of the topic: if it is simply to inform others, discuss, develop something, make a decision, …

 - Once all topics are on the wall, cluster the same or similar topics together.
 If needed, think of a header or name for a particular cluster.

 Plan the sprint — Sprint Planning I: WHAT